-- Andy Stern: “We’re trying to use the power of persuasion.
-And if that doesn't work we’ll use the persuasion of power.
+- Andy Stern: “We are trying to use the power of persuasion.
+And if that does not work we will use the persuasion of power.
 Because there are governments and there are opportunities to change laws that affect these companies."

 - Andy Stern: “We took names.
 We watched how they voted.
 We know where they live.”

-- George Soros (born Gyorgy Schwartz(?)): “The system we have now has actually broken down, only we haven’t quite recognized it.
+- George Soros (born Gyorgy Schwartz(?)): “The system we have now has actually broken down, only we have not quite recognized it.
 And so you need to create a new one, and this is the time to do it.”

 As of December 2009, Mr. Stern was advertised as the number one most frequent visitor to the White House.
 Mr. Soros, a teen during the Holocaust, is now one of the world's top ten billionaires.

 Glenn Beck on the Cloward-Piven strategy.
 From KAOSKTRL on YouTube.

 It is important to remember that our voting power also applies to our Congressmen and Senators.
 For that reason, you may want to keep in mind that there are still Senators whose States sued to overturn their Senators votes.
 The original intent of our system of government, was to have Senators represent for their States.
 That is what we are taught in school.
 It is now apparent that their allegiance is to their party.
 This is something that needs to change - partisans have been playing King of the Hill with our country for too long.